From Stone to 3D: A Brief History and Evolution of Puzzles

 7.3.
 Sustainability and ecological materials

-The global focus on sustainability and plastic reduction is also impacting the puzzle industry.
-There are brands that produce puzzles from recycled cardboard, eco-friendly inks and plastic-free packaging:
+The global focus on sustainability and plastic reduction also impacts the puzzle industry.
+Some brands produce puzzles from recycled cardboard, eco-friendly inks, and plastic-free packaging:

 100% Recycled Card : Less environmental impact and reduced carbon footprint.